 You can try building MediaPipe solutions from scratch and certainly see a jump in performance.
 However, you may still not achieve real-time inferencing.

 Warning: The MediaPipe Framework supports bezel [3] build.
 Therefore, to harness the full potential of MediaPipe, one needs to be reasonably comfortable with C++ and bezel.
-The documentation is also NOT easy to follow since it is in the active development stage.
+The mediapipe documentation is also NOT easy to follow since it is in the active development stage.

 Conclusion